panpanthera/LandingPage/README.md

 # LandingPage
-Hello there, this is my first time using React.js
+Hello there, this is my first time using the React Framework.